lisp-docs/cl-language-reference/docs/chap-15/bf-c-dictionary/_upgraded-array-element-type_function.md

-Except for storage allocation consequences and dealing correctly with the optional *environment argument*, <ClLinks  term={"upgraded-array-element-type"}><b>upgraded-array-element-type</b></ClLinks> could be defined as:
+Except for storage allocation consequences and dealing correctly with the optional *environment argument*, <DictionaryLink  term={"upgraded-array-element-type"}><b>upgraded-array-element-type</b></DictionaryLink> could be defined as: